snowplow/dbt-snowplow-mobile/README.md

 | snowplow_mobile_users             | An aggregated table of sessions to a user level, grouped on `device_user_id`.                |
 | snowplow_mobile_user_mapping      | Provides a mapping between user identifiers, `device_user_id` and `user_id`.                 |

+Please refer to the [dbt doc site][snowplow-mobile-docs-dbt] for details on the model output tables.

 # Join the Snowplow community

 We welcome all ideas, questions and contributions!